Expand description

 pub fn forget(this: Self) -> Slot<'a, T>

-Forgets the contained value, returning a Slot
+Forgets the contained value, returning a Slot of the underlying

 memory.